MIYAZAKI-HORN/NeuralNetwork/README.md

  -General-purpose sequential neural network model by stacking the above layer modules
 	Neural networks can be automatically constructed by loading sequential (stacked) layer data with headers into the prepared SequentialNet API.

- -functionality
+ -Functionality
-  	The layer modules are capable of forward propagation/back propagation (learning).
+  	The layer modules are capable of forward propagation/back propagation.
 	Optimizer algorithms support : MomentumSGD/RMSProp/Adam
 	You can build a sequential neural network by loading sequential layer data with headers into the SequentialNet model.
 	When performing additional learning to original model, the learning layers can be fixed by specified the number counted from the final layer.

- -system requirement
+ -System requirement
  	All softwares are written in C language and compatible with MPU/MCP/DSP with 32bit/64bit C compiler available.
 	Designed with object orientation (encapsulation, virtual functions), it is easy to add new modules.
 	Does not use system calls such as malloc (no OS required).